wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/5-additional-actions.md

 ![Screenshot of Properties of 'Select Cells in Excel Worksheet' action with Select set to Range of Cells, and with Range Starts and Ends highlighted.](..\media\select-cells-in-excel-action-properties.png)

-Alternatively, you can set the **Select** option to **Range of Cells Relatively to Active Cell** to select a number of cells from the currently selected cell.
+Or you can set the **Select** option to **Range of Cells Relatively to Active Cell** to select a number of cells from the currently selected cell.

 ![The same dialog with Select set to "Range of Cells Relatively to Active Cell," and with range X Axis Direction and Number of Cells highlighted.](..\media\select-cells-in-excel-action-properties-continued.png)